 A range of seven is the best choice.
 When seven or more numbers are offered in a scale (like: 1=strongly disagree, 2=disagree, 3=disagree, 4=neutral, 5=agree, 6=agree, 7=strongly agree), the data collected behaves and can be analyzed like continuous variables.
 (Data are discrete if there are a limited number of values possible.
 Example: number of legs on a cat, number of letter grades possible on a test.
 Data are continuous when the measurements can have any value.
 Examples: time, weight.)
 This allows tremendous analysis flexibility because there are many more statistical tools for continuous data analysis than for discrete data analysis.

 Why Statistics Don’t Matter (sometimes) With all deference to my colleagues who are statisticians and Six Sigma Master Black Belts, sometimes statistics don’t matter.

 - The survey itself is a form of communication, regardless of whether it is answered, analyzed, or acted on.
-The survey may change the nature of the audience’s
+The survey may change the nature of the audience’s awareness.

 - If you don’t ask the right audience or collect enough responses, the answer does not matter.

 - Some people will never give a top or bottom score under any circumstances.

 - Too many surveys make people hate or ignore you.